Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Preliminaries

 By \cite{Fukushima2010} there therefore exists a $\mu$-symmetric diffusion $X = (X_t)_{t \geq 0}$ on $F$ associated with $(\Ecal,D)$ and $\Lcal^2(F,\mu)$.
 Let $\Dcal_F[0,\infty)$ be the space of c\`{a}dl\`{a}g functions $f: [0,\infty) \to F$.
 Then the following also holds: \begin{thm} $X^n \to X$ weakly in $\Dcal_F[0,\infty)$.
 Precisely, if $(x_n)_n$ is a sequence in $F$ such that $x_n \in F^n$ for each $n$ and $x_n \to x \in F$, then

 weakly in $\Dcal_F[0,\infty)$. \end{thm} \begin{proof} By the fact that the sequence $(\Ecal^{(n)})_n$ of Dirichlet forms are compatible, their induced resistance metrics must agree.
-Therefore if each $F^n$ and $F$ are interpreted as metric spaces equipped with their respective resistance metrics, we see that each $F^n$ is isometrically embedded in $F$.
-Since $F$ is compact and $\bigcup_{n \geq 0} F^n$ is dense in $F$, the subsets $F^n$ must converge to $F$ in the Hausdorff topology on compact subsets of $F$.
-Taking into account that we also have Lemma \ref{measweak}, the result follows directly from \cite[Theorem 7.1]{croydon2016a}, since all of the spaces $F^n$ and $F$ are compact (see \cite[Remark 1.3(b)]{croydon2016a}). \end{proof}
+Therefore if each $F^n$ and $F$ are interpreted as metric spaces equipped with their respective resistance metrics (using Theorem \ref{fpDform}), we see that each $F^n$ is isometrically embedded in $F$.
+In particular, by Theorem \ref{fpDform} the resistance metric on $F$ induces the existing topology on $F$.
+Since $F$ is compact and $\bigcup_{n \geq 0} F^n$ is dense in $F$, the increasing sequence of finite subsets $F^n$ must converge to $F$ in the Hausdorff topology on compact subsets of $F$ equipped with its resistance metric.
+Taking into account that we also have the weak convergence of Lemma \ref{measweak}, the result follows directly from \cite[Theorem 7.1]{croydon2016a}, since all of the spaces $F^n$ and $F$ are compact (see \cite[Remark 1.3(b)]{croydon2016a}). \end{proof}